 Yes, I offer a free consultation call.
 This is a chance for you to share a little about your current struggles, what you're hoping to achieve in therapy, and to see if we might be a good fit.
 You can get in touch below to book your call below, I'd love to support you.

-From the very first session Nicola’s warmt and understanding made me feel at ease, she helped me peel back the layers of self-doubt and emotional diconnection, guiding me to reconnect with my genuine emotions and express myself with passion, fun and gentleness once again.
+From the very first session, Nicola’s warmth and understanding made me feel at ease, she helped me peel back the layers of self-doubt and emotional disconnection, guiding me to connect back to my genuine emotions and express myself with passion, fun, and gentleness once again.

 As someone who wasn't a vulnerable person, it was such a weird experience for me going into therapy and actually enjoying talking about things, it felt like a breath of fresh air.